JordanMicahBennett/Browser-Ai-Arrhythmia-Detection/Readme.md

    After that I loaded the converted saved model from (4).

    At this point, in the browser app I wrote, I can take as input ECG data image pertaining to a person, and then determine whether          arrhythmia is present using the new tensorflow neural network written, and the saved python tensorflow model from (3).

+Technology stack
+====
+1. Tensorflow js

+2. Jquery js

+Note: This is strictly browser based, and doesn't require any special setup, apart from running on an http server, like xammp.
+I used xampp in particular.